quantumlib/ReCirq/docs/quantum_chess/index.md

 entanglement, and interference.
 With the introduction of the split move, players can place their pieces in superposition on multiple squares at once.
 For a full description of the rules, and to learn more about the game, check out the [Quantum Chess website](https://www.quantumchess.net).
-And you can see this [paper on arxiv](https://arxiv.org/abs/1906.05836) to learn more about the math behind the game.
+To learn more about the math behind the game, see this [paper on arxiv](https://arxiv.org/abs/1906.05836) .

 This module explores an implementation of Quantum Chess that runs using Cirq.
-In [Concepts](./concepts) we explore various quantum computing concepts, such as error mitigation, post-selection, and qubit mapping, without requiring specific domain knowledge, like quantum chemistry.
-And in [Quantum Chess REST API] we will implement a fully functional server, that defines the specific REST endpoints required by the Quantum Chess Engine to offload its quantum state handling to an external resource.
+In [Concepts](./concepts) you will explore various quantum computing concepts, such as error mitigation, post-selection, and qubit mapping, without requiring specific domain knowledge, like quantum chemistry.
+And in [Quantum Chess REST API] you will implement a fully functional server, that defines the specific REST endpoints required by the Quantum Chess Engine to offload its quantum state handling to an external resource.
 A similar server was used in [this presentation](https://youtu.be/ec-Mb8OJuRg) to run Quantum Chess on Google's